 Using & upholding taxation as a method of social engineering & control is one of the major sins of America's present political & economic situation.
 Such was the impetus for the "Boston Tea Party".
 Yet, we swallow the lie readily today by reason of class envy.

-for a moral & righteous people.
+At best, American government should be a benign silent partner, but it only works for a moral & righteous people.
 Since we have foregone this premise, we can only look forward to more & more government intrusion, control & manipulation.

 _______________NEWS__________________